anthonyshort/has-transitions/Readme.md

 ### hasTransitions([el])

 Determine if an element has any transition properties.
-If the browser doesn't support transitions this will always return false. `el` defaults to `document.body`.
+If the browser doesn't support transitions this will always return false.

-## Properties

-### hasTransitions.support

-Boolean for whether the browser supports transitions at all

-### hasTransitions.property

-Get the prefixed property name to use for transitions
+If `el` isn't passed it will return a boolean for browser support for transitions.

 ## License